hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/writings_prose_and_poems/413_the_east_and_the_west.md

 obscene books or pictures, any conduct the least obscene — and the offender is punished then and there.
 The Christian missionaries translated the Bible into the Chinese tongue.
-Now, in the Bible there are some passages so obscene as to put to shame some of the Purânas of the Hindus.
+Now, in the Bible there are some passages so obscene as to put to shame some of the Purānas of the Hindus.
 Reading those indecorous passages, the Chinamen were so exasperated against Christianity that they made a point of never allowing the Bible to be circulated in their country.
 Over and above